 Hewlett Packard Enterprise (HPE)

 Hewlett Packard Enterprise doesn’t excite us.
-Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team
+Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team

 1. News